-Green-focused targets have been embraced by governments worldwide with the European Union setting rules to achieve at least 32% renewable energy by 2030.
-For intensive operations such as wood, paper and steel, the number of suitable electric solutions for material handling equipment continues to grow.
+Green-focused targets have been embraced by governments worldwide, such as the U.S. government aiming to cut greenhouse gas emissions in half from 2005 levels by 2030, and the European Union setting rules to achieve at least 32% renewable energy by the same deadline.
+For intensive operations such as lumber, agriculture and steel, the number of suitable electric options for material handling equipment continues to grow.

-Before deciding whether to electrify, it's important to consider what solutions are available and which considerations are priorities for your operation.
+Before deciding whether to electrify, it's important to consider what options are available and which considerations are priorities for your operation.
 This white paper surveys the landscape of industrial truck electrification and explores what other factors may come into play when considering electric.